This is the home of Kactus2, the powerful tool for embedded system design, and it's new companion Woke for easy description of workflows.

 The scope of IEEE1685/IP-XACT is on the IP and SoC levels, but we apply the standard also to other levels, aiming at product level information management (PDM, product data management).

-Wolf stands for Workflow for Kactus2 and it helps describing the design flows.
+Woke stands for Workflow editor for Kactus2 but it is not limited to used together.
+Woke helps describing the design flows.
 The novel innovation is its user interface and the way of showing the workflow as expanding graph.
-Wolf shows at one view the tasks, transitions between them, resources, tools and data dependency.
+Woke shows at one view the tasks, transitions between them, resources, tools and data dependency.

-The first public release of Wolf is there around January 2014
+The first public release of Woke is in February 2014 on Source Forge

 Some examples can be found on opencores.org in the Funbase-library.
 Fresh examples will be published here.